eksimurat/chat-bot/README.md

 Ideal way to start working on this project is to run the docker-compose script and work on it this way.

+### `docker-compose up -d`

+Once you build and run the project, just run it without "--build" for a faster start-up if you stop the process.

 ## Available Scripts

 In the project directory, you can run: